slightlynybbled/subdue/docs/docs/network.md

     C:> subdue

-If the `ams_hw_suite` is installed in a virtual environment, that environment may need to be activated before this command will function properly.
-If you wish to ensure that the server is up and running, then you may open a browser and navigate to the [ams_hw_suite web server](http://127.0.0.1:5001) and you will see a brief summary of capabilities.
+If the `subdue` is installed in a virtual environment, that environment may need to be activated before this command will function properly.
+If you wish to ensure that the server is up and running, then you may open a browser and navigate to the [subdue web server](http://127.0.0.1:5001) and you will see a brief summary of capabilities.

 Navigate to [/attached](http://127.0.0.1:5001/attached) to see all attached hardware.